marqu3s/teamleader-backend-challenge/README.md

 ## Available endpoints

-* GET /discounts/ping - Just to check if the API is up and running.
+* GET /discounts/ping - Check if this service is up and running.
 * POST /discounts - Receive an order in JSON format in the body of the request and returns the order with the discounts applied.
 Includes discounts description.